Muskan-Git-Code/Foodie/README.md

 ### Foodie
-- **A Recipe App** in which you can find _all kinds of recipe books, videos, saves your to-do list or memo and also you can play Quiz_.
+- **A Recipe App** in which you can find _different kinds of recipe books, videos, saves your to-do list or memo and also you can play Quiz_.
 - In this app you don't need to login again and again, once you are logged in you are directly welcomed into the app.
 - Its a great app with great GUI, splash screen and a lot of animations.
 Hope you enjoyed this app.